SajeClan/saje_clan_gunshot_detector_api/README.md

 Uploads an audio file and runs it through the gunshot detection model.

 - **Request:** A file upload (`multipart/form-data`)
   - `file`: The audio file to be analyzed.
+Must be a WAVE file (.WAV)
 - **Response:** JSON response indicating the result of the detection.

   - If a gunshot is detected, a message is sent to the configured Telegram group.